solid-stack-solutions/voycar-frontend/README.md

 # Overview
-//Todo: (semi-)short Desciption of the frontend
+//Todo: (semi-)short description of the frontend
 # How to use
-//Todo: short description on how to use the frontend Pages, maybe screenshot/video showcase
+//Todo: short description on how to use the frontend pages, maybe screenshot/video showcase
 # Installation
-//Todo: explenation of the installation of the fronend
+//Todo: explanation of the installation of the frontend
 ## Dependencies
-//Todo: list big dependencies (used Framworks etc.) with short description + how to install them with the right setup
+//Todo: list big dependencies (used Frameworks etc.) with short description + how to install them with the right setup
 # Functionality
 //Todo: what the frontend does, what it's used for
 # Deployment
 //Todo: docker stuff
 # Development
 //Todo: introduction on how the development of any new, fixed or refactored parts of the frontend
-//Todo: Link to documentation of the frontend
+//Todo: link to documentation of the frontend
 ## Styling
 //Todo: list styling conventions
 ### Page Styling
-//Todo: List of styling conventions for the Pages (colorpalette, layouts, common icons, etc.)
+//Todo: list of styling conventions for the pages (colorpalette, layouts, common icons, etc.)
 ### Code Styling
-//Todo: List of styling conventions
+//Todo: list of styling conventions
 ## Conventions
 //Todo list general conventions for development

-//Todo: helpfull informations and how-to's for Development
+//Todo: helpful information and how-to's for development